hussein-hh/proto-api/README.md

 The **app's general functionality** could be described as follows: it intakes the specifications of an e-commerce web page (the landing page, search page, or product page) and uses agentic AI architecture to produce actionable recomendations to enhance the UX of that page.

-The app is built using an API-based and domain-driven approach, ensuring a modular architecture that can run independently of any frontend.
+The app is built using an API-based and domain-driven approach to ensure a modular architecture that can run independently as a server.
 This makes it easily testable using tools like Postman.

 Below is a walkthrough of the app’s internal structure and instructions on how to test its endpoints.

 > Note: this repo only include the backend logic to build an API server.
-You find the code and instructions for building the frontend in [this repo.](https://github.com/ZahraFalih/proto-frontend)
+You can find the code and instructions for building the frontend in [this repo.](https://github.com/ZahraFalih/proto-frontend)

 ## Domains

-Inside the `Domains/` folder, you’ll find five subfolders—each representing a distinct domain.
+Inside the `Domains/` folder, you’ll find five subfolders, each representing a distinct domain.
 In line with Domain-Driven Design (DDD) principles, a domain encapsulates a set of related functionalities.

 ```
 Domains/